Ye11ow-Flash/ColorIt/README.md

 ## Train

 	This model is trained on Google Colab GPU.
-	This software was trained on 1000 image dataset and we got pretty good results but we can further train it on more images to improvise the results.
+	This software was trained on 1000 image dataset and we got pretty good results but, we can further train it on more images to improvise the results.

 ## Built With